 As a designer, you use many tools on a daily basis to do your job efficiently.
-One of those tools may be your smartphone.
+One of those tools might be your smartphone.
 Today, manufacturers pack mobile phones with Smartphone features to lure in more customers.
 Take advantage of the following five features found in today’s latest tech devices and use them to fuel your flourishing design career.

 Smartphone Feature Must-Haves